 - There is a drawdown option to take funds when required rather than in one lump sum

 - The initial loan amount and interest are repaid when the property is sold

 - Property is sold your on death or move into full-time care

 It is safe to say that interest in lifetime mortgages has increased dramatically in recent years.
 Historically, there was an interest-rate premium on lifetime mortgages compared to traditional remortgages.
 However, this premium has reduced as competition increased with the scope for more short, medium, and long-term reductions.

 Due to the element of interest on interest and the risk that property prices may not rise in the longer term, the traditional LTV ratio on a lifetime mortgage is between 45% and 58%.
 The older the homeowner, the higher the LTV ratio because:

 - The impact of interest on interest will fall

 On the surface, this may tick many boxes for those not eligible for a traditional remortgage.
 However, you need to appreciate the impact of interest on interest over a prolonged period.
-You may be paying interest on interest for 20, 30 or even more years.
-The duration of a lifetime mortgage is based upon the death of the homeowner/move into full-time care.
+For example, you might be paying interest on interest for 20, 30 or even over 40 years.

-Upon receipt of sale proceeds, the mortgage capital and rolled up interest would be paid off with the balance passed to the homeowner/their estate.
-Under new regulations, the lifetime mortgage company would not pursue the homeowner/their estate for additional funds in the event of negative equity.
+Upon receipt of sale proceeds, the mortgage capital and rolled-up interest would be paid off with the balance passed to the homeowner or their estate.
+Under new regulations, the lifetime mortgage company would not pursue the homeowner or their estate for additional funds in the event of negative equity.